Frederick H. Prince: Residences

-The Prinecs had a number of significant residences.
+The Princes had a number of significant residences.
 They had a home in Biarritz, and a villa in Pau, Pyrénées-Atlantiques, France, known as Villa Sainte-Hélène (today the residence of the Préfet des Pyrénées-Atlantiques).

 He had a home in Boston, including Princemere, a 994 acre estate at Wenham, Massachusetts he purchased in the 1890s.
 On the estate, he built a stone mansion in 1911.
 He also had a home in Aiken, South Carolina.

 In 1932, Prince bought Marble House at Newport, Rhode Island from Mrs. Oliver Hazard Perry Belmont (formerly Alva Vanderbilt).
 They had previously rented Crossways, the former Stuyvesant Fish estate that was then owned by Mrs. Morris de Peyster.

 Legacy

-In 1947, Frederick H. Prince and his wife established the Prince Charitable Trusts, that was a benefactor to various philanthropic endeavors in the city of Chicago, Washington, D.C. and the state of Rhode Island.
+In 1947, Frederick H. Prince and his wife established the Prince Charitable Trusts, that was a benefactor to various philanthropic endeavors in the city of Chicago, Washington, D.C., and the state of Rhode Island.

 Following his death, Gordon College relocated to the Princemere estate in 1955.
-Today, his former home is known as Frost Hall and houses many of the College's faculty and administrative offices, as well as the Admissions Department.
+Today, his former home is known as Frost Hall and houses many of the college's faculty and administrative offices, as well as the Admissions Department.